Switching broadband provider

 Making broadband switching simpler

-From June 2015, for switches of landline and/or broadband services provided over Openreach’s network, new regulations come into effect which will remove the need to contact your losing provider in order to switch your broadband services.
+From late June 2015, for switches of landline and/or broadband services provided over Openreach’s network, new regulations come into effect which will remove the need to contact your losing provider in order to switch your broadband services.
 You will be able to follow the ‘gaining provider led’ process and so your new provider will be able to coordinate the switch for you.
 You may still contact your losing provider should you choose to.

 More broadband help